alextobias/sidewindow/README.md

-# sideview-server
+# SideWindow
-Server and browser client for my SideView extension project
+Server and browser client for my SideWindow extension project